Epigeal-Theatre/Epigeal-Theatre/README.md

 - 👋 Hi, I’m @Epigeal-Theatre
 - 👀 I’m interested in ...Django, dart, Golang
 - 🌱 I’m currently learning Django, dart
 - 💞️ I’m looking to collaborate on everything possible.
-The goal is to master the entire the whole art one lanuage at a time, it is possible.
+The goal is to master the entire art one lanuage at a time.
 - 📫 How to reach me ...danielonyinkwa1@gmail.com
 - 😄 Pronouns: ...He/Him
-- ⚡ Fun fact: ..."AI will replace techies by [YEAR]" is a dumb narative that we pass around just to decongest the coding space of quacks.
+- ⚡ Fun fact: ..."AI will replace techies by [YEAR]" is a dumb narrative we pass around to decongest the coding space.

 <!---
 Epigeal-Theatre/Epigeal-Theatre is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.